zoiebonnette/Java-Coffee-Co/README.md

 # Java-Coffee-Co
 Coffee ordering system for CS160 Lab final project

+HOW TO RUN:

+Run the program and input "1", "2", "3", "4", etc. in accordance to the directions displayed

+inputting "e" will exit from the ordering system and inputting "5" will shut down the cafe application

+AUTHOR:

+Zoie Bonnette

+Contact at zbonnette4380@sdsu.edu

+DESCRIPTION OF EACH .JAVA FILE:

 Coffee.java is an interface that includes the methods addTopping, Cost, and printCoffee.

 CoffeeDecorator.java implements Coffee.java and declares the constructor Coffee coffee and has four methods CoffeeDecorator, addTopping, printCoffee, and Cost.